When Should Politicians' Life Experience Determine Policy?

 A Pew Research study just released this week found that more than a quarter of the people who say they now support same-sex marriage say they had a change of heart on the matter.
 Actually, the question says they changed their minds — which may be different — but I think the heart was involved, because one-third of THOSE people say the reason the reason they changed their opinion was that they know someone who is gay.

 Now if THAT makes sense to you, then maybe somebody can explain why it DIDN'T make sense to some people for President Obama to openly grieve over the death of a Florida boy named Trayvon Martin.
 He was shot to death after he bought snacks at a convenience store because a man he didn't know found him threatening.

 Obama was criticized because he pointed out that Trayvon's death hit him hard in part because Trayvon could have been HIS son.
 So, in essence, he was criticized for "Governing While Black"; Allowing his own life experience to inform how he saw a particular issue.

-Can I just tell you?
-Life experience really does matter.
-I read once that former President Lyndon Johnson was influenced in matters of civil rights at least as much by one of his housekeepers and the indignity she had to suffer on her trip South as he was by the entreaties of the civil rights leadership.
+Can I Just Tell You?
+Life experience really does matter — I read once that former President Lyndon Johnson was influenced in matters of civil rights at least as much by one of his housekeepers and the indignities she had to suffer on her trips south to open up his Texas ranch for the summer, as he was by the entreaties of the civil rights leadership.

-But could it be that this is one reason our progress now so often stalls on difficult issues like law enforcement, crime and race?
-Could it be that conservative whites like Senator Portman can't envision a scenario where their own children could lose their lives on a run to the store for snacks?
+Could it be that this is one reason our progress now so often stalls on difficult issues like law enforcement, crime and race?
+Could it be that conservative whites like Sen. Portman can't envision a scenario where their own children could lose their lives on a run to the store for snacks?

-So yes, life experience, it matters.
-It matters that a leader loves and cares for his own children, but that to me is a necessary condition, not a sufficient one.
-The test of leadership is not how much someone cares about his own kids, but how much he or she can care for and dream dreams for all those children he's never met - yours and mine included.
-Transcript provided by NPR, Copyright NPR.
+So, yes, life experience — it matters.
+It matters that a leader loves and cares for his own children.
+But that, to me, is a necessary condition but not a sufficient one.
+The test of leadership is not how much someone cares about his own kids but how much he or she can care for and dream dreams for all those children he has never met.
+Yours and mine included.